ahillss/ReverseEngineeringNotes/README.md

 * builtin disassembler where you can see the assembly representation of the hex code as you type
 * allows you to view the executable/library file headers (though the virtual address you get from the header part seems to be off compared to what is outputted from other tools)
-* like many other disassemblers, disassembles not only the code, but also incorrectly on the header, data etc so you will need to know where the code section is
+* like many other disassemblers the whole file is disassembled (e.g. header, data, code etc) so you will need to know where the code section is

 ### [Cutter](https://github.com/radareorg/cutter)